mhhollomon/yalr/docs/options.md

 In order to ease maintenance, an architecture was created where the option members register themselves - along with validation function and name - to the parent.
 To ensure that there would be no probems with initialization order, the `option_table` class was split into two pieces.
-THe base class `_option_table_base` has the map between option names and validation funtions and the handles registering the individual members.
+The base class `_option_table_base` has the map between option names and validation funtions and the handles registering the individual members.